 - Degrees and awards received

-- Most recent previous educational institution attended by the student
+- Most recent previous educational institution attended by the student, if known

 - Photographs of student